 Budgeting for Puerto Rico

 This was the surprising part for me.
-Before I left, I ignorantly compared Puerto Rico to my past travels in the Caribbean and Latin America, assuming the pricing would be similar.
+Before I left, I ignorantly compared Puerto Rico to my past travels in the Dominican Republic and Costa Rica, assuming the pricing would be similar.
 It’s not!

 We were charged a whopping $22 for a 10-minute ride in an airport taxi when Uber wouldn’t work at the airport departures.
 I was stunned.